Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 ```

 ## Handle serialization instruction
+If there is enough resources to rename instructions,
+now it checks whether the current instruction should follow
+serialization or barrier constraint.

 ```cpp
  714         // Handle serializeAfter/serializeBefore instructions.
  715         // serializeAfter marks the next instruction as serializeBefore.